duardoliveiras/university-planner/README.md

 ## Installation and Usage

-Go to directory src and execute the following command in your terminal:
+To run our application, follow these simple steps:

+1. Open a terminal window.
+2. Navigate to the src folder using the cd command:
+`cd src`
+3. Execute the following command to compile and run the program:
 `make && ./a.out`

-Note: The program will take about 15 seconds (for the first time) to compile before it can be executed.
+Please be aware that the initial compilation process may take up to 15 seconds to complete before the program can be executed.

+**Note**: If the program's output exceeds the terminal window's size, you can use the following command to view the entire output and save it to a file for future reference:
+`make && ./a.out | tee output.txt`

 ## Project Scructure